netsec-ethz/scion-tutorials/content/apps/remote_sig.md

     "ConfigVersion": 9001
 }
 ```
-You need to replace the "10.0.8.XXX" IP with the actual IP of the remote host A and 17-ffaa:1:XXX with the AS id of the remote AS A.
+You need to replace the "10.0.8.XXX" IP with the openVPN tunnel IP of the remote host A and 17-ffaa:1:XXX with the AS id of the remote AS A.

 and